snowcamp/snowcamp.github.io/2016/en/index.md

 #### Innovation
-    To avoid being  just anoter conference (even with snow) SnowCamp is an opinionated conference With lightning talks from PhD students and researchers Technical only
+    To avoid being  just anoter conference (even with snow) SnowCamp is an opinionated conference With lightning talks from PhD students and researchers mix developpers with another branch of the geek society.
+    Technical only